sestys/katacoda-scenarios/k8s-with-ansible/step1.md

 <p align="center"><iframe src="https://giphy.com/embed/hGTtqRheOj7KU" width="200"  frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>

-After the previous command has finished and minimube is up and running, check that everything is ok by execute `kubectl get nodes`{{execute}}.
+After the previous command has finished and Minikube is up and running, check that everything is ok by execute `kubectl get nodes`{{execute}}.
 You should see the `STATUS` is `Ready` in the console.
 If not, rerun the command until it happens.

-Kubectl is a K8s command line tool and can be used to communicate with the cluster.
+Kubectl is a K8s command-line tool and can be used to communicate with the cluster.
 Get information about the nodes with `kubectl cluster-info`{{execute}}.
 The ip-address of the nodes in the cluster will be shown.